 - Communication: Communication between BriteCore’s UI and UI plugins occurs via Penpal.
 Penpal is a promise-based library for securely communicating with iframes via postMessage.
 The parent window can call methods exposed by iframes, pass arguments, and receive a return value.
 Similarly, iframes can call methods exposed by the parent window, pass arguments, and receive a return value.

 - Data mapping: Explicit mapping defines a mapping between objects in BriteCore and the data in vendor integrations.
-Data mapping works by taking a source object and a mapping schema, running the source object through the mapping, and finally producing the output object.
+Data mapping works by taking a source object and a mapping standard, running the source object through the mapping, and finally producing the output object.
 It works on lists and deeply nested data structures.

 - Frameworks and templates: Reusable core components across common types of integrations, such as vendors that help make underwriting decisions, or claims reporting, accounting, etc.